Hitachi/ImmutableStorage/README.md

 REGISTRY is your registry.
 For example, local registry is "localhost:32000" on microk8s. ctr command may be replaced by microk8s.ctr on microk8s.

-### 2. Configure resources for Immutable Storage service
+### 2. Configuring Resources for Immutable Storage Service
 To configure resources for Immutable Storage service, you need to edit some lines in the imms-example.yaml file.

 If, for example, your registry is localhost:32000, the line defined image is the following: